mtbmb666/kzt-stablecoin/readme.md

-# Blockchain implemented on js
+# Blockchain implemented on js by @defiveninth